The Golden Age of 1st Class on the B747 Jumbo

 The Boeing 747 Jumbo jet had only been in operation for a year or 2, and was considered at the time, the pinnacle of 1st class travel experiences.
 Prior to this airplane, the typical journey from Australia to England or the USA would take weeks, or months via cruise ships, or over a week on the clipper with 8 or 12 hops.
 The B747 changed all that, and in a level of luxury that made passengers enthusiastic about dressing up for the experience.

 The B747 was the first airplane to offer in-flight movies (via a flip-over screen at front of economy section) along with weird plastic tube headsets.

 Captain Cook First Class Lounge

-Thanks to my fathers job as at the Australian Defense Attache, he was granted 2 return long haul air tickets in first class each year for each of his children (4 of us), as well as 3 return tickets for my mum, and boy did we use them!
+Thanks to my fathers job as the Australian Defense Attache in Washington DC, he was granted 2 return long haul air tickets in first class each year for each of his children (4 of us), as well as 3 return tickets for my mum, and boy did we use them!
 We mainly flew QANTAS internationally, but occasionally on both Continental and PanAm when the schedules were preferable.
 Domestically in the USA, we mainly flew on TWA or American for cross-country trips.

 Back then (1972-1976 mainly) the typical “Kangaroo” refueling route was: Washington DC —> San Francisco —> Honolulu, Hawaii —> Nadi, Fiji —> Sydney, Australia —> Brisbane.